Remote Management (xm_admin)

 Content-Length: nnn

-The request details are added to the SOAP Body
+Add the request details to the Body

 The following is a SOAP request for ServerInfo.